 A default configuration was added for the Atmel AT91SAM9G45M10-EK evaluation board, which allows Buildroot users to easily build a minimal working system for this platform.

-A number of build issues were fixed by Maxime Ripard, thanks to the daily automated builds done by the Free Electrons Jenkins system that Maxime has set up.
+A number of build issues were fixed by Maxime Ripard, thanks to the daily automated builds done by the Bootlin Jenkins system that Maxime has set up.

-A huge number of build issues trigerred by the autobuilders have also been fixed thanks to Free Electrons engineers contributions.
+A huge number of build issues trigerred by the autobuilders have also been fixed thanks to Bootlin engineers contributions.

 For about 6 months, we’ve been working with Crystalfontz America on an imx28-based board, targeted at the hackers and DIYers.
 We’ve been working on the BSP, adding support to Linux and in Buildroot for this board.
 Support in the mainline Linux kernel is also in pretty good shape, and we continue to post patches to improve it.